Former Trump adviser Peter Navarro found guilty for defying Jan. 6 committee subpoena

 Former Trump adviser Peter Navarro was found guilty Thursday of two counts of criminal contempt of Congress for defying a subpoena from the House committee charged with investigating the Jan.
 6 attack on the U.S. Capitol.

 A federal jury deliberated for less than four hours before issuing its verdict.
-Navarro, 74, is now the second former aide to the former president to be prosecuted for not cooperating with the select committee.
+Navarro, 74, joins Steve Bannon as the second former Trump official to be prosecuted for not cooperating with the select committee.

 In response to the subpoena, Navarro argued he was immune from testimony because he was shielded by executive privilege through former President Trump.